myENA/consul-zombie/README.md

 There are three invocations of this tool:

-`zombie` - get a little help
+`zombie`				- Get a little help.

-`zombie [options] hunt` - list services that match your search terms, dead or alive.
+`zombie [options] hunt`	- List services that match your search terms, dead or alive.

-`zombie [options] kill` - repeat the search from the hunt above but kill those services that fail at least one health check.
+`zombie [options] kill`	- Repeat the search from the hunt above but kill those services that fail at least one health check.

 The options are:

-`-v` enable verbose mode

-`-t <tag>` limit the search to services that match the tag exactly.

-`-s <regexp>` limit the search to service names that match the specified regexp.
+`-f`		- Force killing of all matches, including healthy services `-s string`	- Limit search by service address (regexp) `-t string`	- Limit search by tag
+`-v`		- Verbose
+`-vv`		- Increased Verbosity
+`-vvv`		- Super Verbosity